Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace an exotic symbol, your work seems to draw in the eye towards its center.
 Make a Prowess attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Pull them up to 4 tiles directly towards you.
 - **2 essence:** Pull them up to 6 tiles directly towards you.